Freedom fries: Reactions

 In response to the change, French Embassy spokeswoman Nathalie Loiseau commented "It's exactly a non-issue ... we focus on the serious issues" and noted that fries originated in Belgium.
 She then remarked that France's position on the change was that they were "in a very serious moment dealing with very serious issues, and we are not focusing on the name [Americans] give to potatoes."
 After the name reversal, an embassy spokeswoman said: "our relations are definitely much more important than potatoes ... and our relations are back on track."

 In a 2005 opinion poll by Gallup, participants were asked if they felt the renaming of French fries and toast was "a silly idea or a sincere expression of patriotism;" 66% answered it was silly, 33% answered it was patriotic, and 1% had no opinion.
 However, only 15% of participants actually considered using the term "freedom fries"; 80% said they would continue to call them "french fries".
 Several restaurants followed the House's change.
 As of 2020, several American restaurants still used the name "freedom fries".
 Opposing the name change, Saturn Cafe in Santa Cruz, California, changed their menu to "Impeach George W. Bush fries."
 Meanwhile, Reckitt Benckiser, maker of French's mustard, were sufficiently concerned about the movement to publicly clarify that its brand derived from a family name.

 A snack bar sign advertising "American" fries at Knott's Berry Farm.
 The sign previously read "French".

-Massachusetts Democratic Congressman Barney Frank noted that the change made "Congress look even sillier than it sometimes looks," New York Democratic Congressman José Serrano characterized the renaming as "petty grandstanding," and urged fellow legislators to concentrate on more pressing issues.
+Massachusetts Democratic congressman Barney Frank noted that the change made "Congress look even sillier than it sometimes looks," New York Democratic Congressman José Serrano characterized the renaming as "petty grandstanding," and urged fellow legislators to concentrate on more pressing issues.

 The French American indie band Freedom Fry chose their name based on the Freedom Fries phenomenon.
 In 2005, Robert Plant and his band Strange Sensation released the album Mighty ReArranger, which contains the track '"Freedom Fries," an anti-war song whose lyrics contains the words "Freedom fries and burns and scars, the liberator goes too far."

 Policy reversal

 On August 2, 2006, the House cafeteria menus were changed back without any announcement.
-The change was made by the new House Administration Committee Chairman, Vern Ehlers, who replaced Ney following his resignation due to a scandal.
+The change was made by the new House Administration Committee Chairman, Vern Ehlers, who replaced Ney following his resignation due to a corruption scandal.
 When asked about his decision, Ehlers responded, "It's no big deal ...
 It's not news."
-When asked in 2005 about his opinion on the "freedom fries" episode, Walter B. Jones responded, "I wish it had never happened."
+When asked in 2005 about his opinion on the "freedom fries" episode, Republican representative Walter B. Jones responded, "I wish it had never happened."